Updated: Aug 8

 "WE WILL NOT JUST BE HEARERS BUT DOERS, IN THE NAME OF JESUS!
 AMEN!" *SAID WITH A STRONG AFRICAN ACCENT*

 The quote above is said quite often!
-However, following Jesus requires a combinations of hearing, acknowledging, and doing.
+However, following Jesus requires a unique combinations of acknowledging, hearing, and doing.
 Before studying this topic, I thought that 'doing' was the most important aspect because loving God means obeying Him (John 14:23).
-However, I've come to learn something else.
+However, I've come to learn the value of all three.
+We cannot do what we do not know; we can't fully know to do until we have fully acknowledged what God's truth is.
+It's an interesting combination.

-Hearers, or people who hear, are people who listen, but to listen requires being: Focused, Attentive, and Present (F.A.P)!
+Hearers, or people who hear, are people who listen, but to listen requires being: Focused, Attentive, and Present!
+In Social Work terms we call this "Active Listening".

 Samuel is a great example of this – 1 Samuel 3:2-10

 The bible describes Samuel as being super drowsy.
-He was falling asleep in the tabernacle/church of the Lord.
-I know right!
-How dare he; the nerves of him!
+He was falling asleep in the church of the Lord. **I know right!
+How dare he; the nerves of him! **

-From this passage, we see that God calls Samuel three times.
+From the text, we see that God calls Samuel three times.
 Samuel assumes Eli is calling him and fails to realize that God is calling him.
 Samuel wasn’t focused, attentive, and present.
 He was super drowsy!

 But Eli was focused, attentive, and present so he told/taught Samuel how to answer the next time he hears the voice of the Lord.
-Truly, this was a learning moment for Samuel and those of us wondering how to answer His voice.
+Truly, this was a learning moment for Samuel and those of us wondering if God is speaking or how to respond if there's an inkling that He is calling.

-From this lesson, we learn the importance of being able to hear God's voice and being able to distinguish between God's voice and every other voice (e.g. family, friend, and even ourselves).
+From Samuel, we learn the importance of being able to hear God's voice and being able to distinguish between God's voice and every other voice (e.g. family, friend, and even ourselves).
+"My sheep hear my voice, and I know them, and they follow me" - John 10:27a reminds us that if we claim to be His, then we must be able to hear Him.

 Food For Thought: